saulspatz/SVGCards/README.md

 to some of these elements, but no consequential ones.
 All the assets I retrieved from the Web were stated to be in the public domain.

 License
 -------

+[Saul Spatz](https://github.com/saulspatz) created these scripts and graphics.
 Everything in this repository has been placed by the author in the public domain.
-You can copy, modify, distribute, bend, spindle, and mutilate the work, even for commercial puposes, all without asking permission.
+You can copy, modify, distribute, fold, spindle, and mutilate the work, even for commercial puposes, all without asking permission.